 If a paper has already been flagged

 Turnitin's AI score is not by itself proof of academic dishonesty in most institutions.
 The score is one signal that a faculty member or honor council weighs alongside the rubric, the writing history, and any conversation with the student.
-If you used AI within your institution's policy and your prose was flagged anyway, the right response is to disclose the workflow you actually used, share the original drafts and timeline, and discuss the false-positive rate with your instructor.
+If you used AI within your institution's policy and your prose was flagged anyway, the right response is to disclose the workflow you actually used, share original drafts and timeline, and discuss the false-positive rate with your instructor.

 Related guides